velvia/presentations/cassandra-spark-olap-2014/spark-cassandra-olap.md

 ### Big Data at Socrata

-* Hundreds of datasets, each one up to 30 million rows
+* Tens of thousands of datasets, each one up to 30 million rows
 * Customer demand for billion row datasets
+* Want to analyze across datasets

 ---